Start9Labs/bitcoind-startos/docs/integrations/bisq/guide.md

     ![Bitcoin Synced](./assets/bisq6.png "Bitcoin Synced")

     That's it!
-You're synced and ready to use Bisq with your own Bitcoin node on Embassy!!
+You're synced and ready to use Bisq with your own Bitcoin node on Start9 server!!